q-viper/q-viper.github.io/_posts/2020-08-21-gesture-based-visually-writing-system-add-slider-more-colors-and-optimized-code.md

 ```

 ## VUI: Visual User Interface
 I don't know if the term VUI for Visual User Interface is already used and if this term is right one now to use.
-But i am using it anyway on the purpose that we are interacting with video frames.
-This time instead of a simple variable, i am using a new and robust way of defining VUI.
+But I am using it anyway on the purpose that we are interacting with video frames.
+This time instead of a simple variable, I am using a new and robust way of defining VUI.
 A VUI Class.

 ### Initialize Class
 The class is initialized with default parameters and setting useful parameters ahead of program run.